dotnet/arcade/Documentation/ArcadeContributorGuidance.md

 # Contributor Guidance for Arcade
-Over and above the 'normal' OSS contributor guidelines (which are important), there are some principles and guidelines that are specific to Arcade as well.
+Over and above the [.NET Core contributor guidelines](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md) (which are important), there are some principles and guidelines that are specific to Arcade as well.

-For the most part, contributions to Arcade are straight forward and relatively 'smooth'.
+For the most part, contributions to Arcade are straight forward and relatively smooth.
 However, from time to time, getting changes we want in can definitely be more challenging, and even frustrating.
 This document attempts to clarify some of the expectations as well as provide some 'advice' for success when contributing to Arcade.

 ## Principles
 * Should benefit multiple repos across .NET Core.